lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/Optional-01-Medium-pocket-extended/README.md

   [...]
   def add_post(post)
     @posts << post
-    post.author = self  # <-- what do you need in you Post class to write this? end end
+    post.author = self  # <-- what do you need in your Post class to write this? end end
 ```